ozcodex/notepad/install.md

 ```
 and reboot the machine

+## Modify the Welcome message

+Copy the motd file to `/etc/motd`
+This file was build using toilet, figlet and linuxlogo

 # Instaled Software

 To work properly on my very own projects, for fun, or serving any other purpose I have installed